apache/maven-site/content/markdown/project-roles.md

-Similarly, if a fork is being hosted elsewhere in order to get contributions from other talented individuals, the PMC members should endevour to bring those individuals and their tallent to the project as committers.
+Similarly, if a fork is being hosted elsewhere in order to get contributions from other talented individuals, the PMC members should endevour to bring those individuals and their talent to the project as committers.

 Finally, where a fork is hosted outside of Apache hardware, there is less traceability of the code provenance, for example GIT commits can be squashed